piotr-jelinski/try-catch/README.md

 Additionally, you can create custom catch conditions using the following factory function:

-- createCatchCondition: Creates a CatchCondition that checks if the thrown error is an instance of a specified class.
+- `createCatchCondition`: Creates a `CatchCondition` that checks if the thrown error is an instance of a specified class.

 ## `tryCatch` Function